tglauch/DNNSed/README.md

     Hz       erg/cm2/s     upper       lower        MJD         MJD
 ```

 for usage with the DNN classifier at least Frequency, nufnu, nufnu unc., and catalog must exist in the input file.
-After generation of the input file the nu-peak classification can be called as follows
+If you haven't installed VOU Blazar it is recommended that you fetch the SED file directly from OpenUniverse (http://www.openuniverse.asi.it/).
+After generation of the input file the nu-peak classification can be called as follows (also compare the script `simple_example.py` in `/examples/`)

 ```
 from DNNSed.DNNnupeak import NuPeakCalculator